Iwakura, Aichi: History

-Origins～Middle Ages
+Origins and feudal period

 The area of modern Iwakura was settled in the Jōmon period and Yayoi period and was dominated by shōen feudal estates during the Heian and Kamakura periods.

 Early modern period

 During the Sengoku period, it was ruled by a branch of the Oda clan.

 The area is also the ancestral home of the Yamauchi clan, who dominated Tosa Province under the Edo period Tokugawa shogunate.

 Late modern period

 With the establishment of the modern municipalities system after the start of the Meiji period, the village of Iwakura was established within Niwa District, Aichi Prefecture in 1889.

 It was raised to town status in 1892, and expanded through merger with three neighboring villages in 1906.

 Contemporary history

 Iwakura was elevated to city status on December 1, 1971.

 Government

 Iwakura has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 15 members.
 The city contributes one member to the Aichi Prefectural Assembly.
 In terms of national politics, the city is part of Aichi District 10 of the lower house of the Diet of Japan.
 Iwakura City Hall has been recognized as one of the most prestigious local government organizations in Aichi prefecture.